henley-regatta/aoc2023/README.md

   pragmatic approach to get back to numbers without disturbing that which I quite like as a bit elegant.
 I mean the code looks like crap, though....

+  * `python/day2part1.py` - About 75% text parsing by code and thought.
+  Actual problem is relatively simple once the input's been parsed, just a bit of bookkeeping here and there to sort out the answer.